gsa-oes/office-of-evaluation-sciences/pages/home.md

 content-button-text: 2016 Abstracts
 content-button-link: /2016-portfolio/
 ---
-# <center> In September of 2016, OES released more than a dozen rigorous evaluations.</center>
+# <center> In September of 2016, OES released results from more than a dozen rigorous evaluations.</center>